Delivering data to ksqlDB

 - Review the format of the data coming from Managed Service for Apache Kafka®.

-- Create a table in ksqlDB to capture the data stream from the Apache Kafka® topic.
+- Create a ksqlDB table to write a data stream from the Apache Kafka® topic.

 - Get test data from the Managed Service for Apache Kafka® cluster.